anaclumos/bing-chat-for-all-browsers/README.md

 ## Firefox

-Set `layout.css.overflow-overlay.enabled` [Link](about:config?filter=layout.css.overflow-overlay.enabled) to true in about:config, and update to the latest version of Firefox.
+Set `layout.css.overflow-overlay.enabled` to true in about:config, and update to the latest version of Firefox.
 [Relevant Issue](https://github.com/anaclumos/bing-chat-for-all-browsers/issues/1)